 The admin area can be accessed via the "admin" link in the agent interface navigation bar.
-The link is only shown to users logged on to the system that have been granted administrator priviliges.
-After the completion of a default installation you can log on to the system as OTRS admin using the user name "root@localhost" and the password "root".
+The link is only shown to users logged on to the system that have been granted administrator privileges.
+After the completion of a default installation you can log on to the system as OTRS admin using the user name "root@localhost" and the password generated in the last step of the installation.